oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

 Below is the example of adding 1 more node to the existing Oracle RAC 2 node cluster using Slim image and without user-defined files -
 - Create envfile [envfile_racnodep3](withoutresponsefiles/blockdevices/envfile_racnodep3) for additional node and keep it here `/scratch/common_scripts/podman/rac/envfile_racnodep3`

-**Note**: Before creating the containers, you need to make sure you have edited teh file `/scratch/common_scripts/podman/rac/envfile_racnodep3` and set the variables based on your enviornment.
+**Note**: Before creating the containers, you need to make sure you have edited the file `/scratch/common_scripts/podman/rac/envfile_racnodep3` and set the variables based on your enviornment.

 - Prepare Folder for additional node-
   ```bash